AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Results

 \textbf{Compositional Primitive Induction.} So far, we have considered sequential compositions of algorithmic primitives.
-To investigate arithmetic compositions of primitives, we consider a set of algorithmic in-context learning tasks that require identifying 1) the last node of a path (``Terminal node recognition,'' TNR), 2) the node with the higher reward (``Reward comparison,'' RC); and 3) the most highly rewarded node between two paths, a composition of TNR and RC (Appendix~\ref{app:fv-tasks}).
+To investigate arithmetic compositions of primitives, we consider a set of algorithmic in-context learning tasks that require identifying 1) the last node of a path (``Terminal node recognition,'' TNR), 2) the node with the higher reward (``Reward comparison,'' RC; reward was defined by a number between 1 and 100); and 3) the most highly rewarded node between two paths, a composition of TNR and RC (see example prompt in App.~\ref{app:fv-tasks}).
 Remarkably, we find that adding together the primitive vectors for TNR and RC induces this composite behavior in Llama-3-8B, causing it to match few-shot performance in a zero-shot setting (Fig.~\ref{fig:simple-tasks}a).
 These effects were more attenuated in Phi-4 and Phi-4-Reasoning, highlighting that different models may require different modes of composition (Fig.~\ref{fig:comp_supp}).

-\textbf{Cross-task Transfer and Compositional Generalization.} Generalized algorithmic primitives which can be applied across different tasks, can help us understand why reasoning-finetuned models like Phi-4-Reasoning show improvements on tasks they were not finetuned on.
+\textbf{Cross-task and Compositional Generalization.} Generalized algorithmic primitives which can be applied across different tasks, can help us understand why reasoning-finetuned models like Phi-4-Reasoning show improvements on tasks they were not finetuned on.
 To better understand the degree to which algorithmic primitives in Phi-4-Reasoning are shared between tasks, we apply our algorithmic tracing framework to a set of responses from both TSP and AIME (Fig.~\ref{fig:model-comparison}e).
-This analysis highlights that while there are different algorithmic primitives at play in either task, the two tasks also have many algorithmic primitives in common.
+This analysis highlights that while there are different algorithmic primitives at play in either task, the tasks also have many primitives in common.

 Next, we tested whether cross-task injection of algorithmic primitives would induce behavioral changes.
-First, we extracted primitive vectors from an algorithmic in-context learning task that required extracting a path's first or last node (Fig.~\ref{fig:simple-tasks}b).
-We then injected these primitive vectors into complex reasoning traces solving TSP immediately after the model had mentioned a particular path.
-Despite the extremely different domain, injecting these vectors indeed had the expected effect: injecting the \texttt{first\_node} (resp.\ \texttt{last\_node}) primitive vector caused the model to subsequently mention the first node (resp.\ last node) of the path more often.
+We extracted primitive vectors from an algorithmic in-context learning task that required extracting a path's first or last node (Fig.~\ref{fig:simple-tasks}b) and injected them into complex reasoning traces solving TSP immediately after the model had mentioned a particular path.
+Despite the extremely different domain, injecting these vectors indeed had the expected effect: injecting the \texttt{get\_first\_node} (resp.\ \texttt{get\_last\_node}) primitive vector caused the model to mention the first node (resp.\ last node) of the path more often (Fig.~\ref{fig:simple-tasks}c).